Here is how this blog entry works:

 --- The Next Best Thing: Gran Turismo Series ---

 Unlike the ToCA Race Driver series, the Gran Turismo series is more focused on cars and racing than any sort of intense commitment to real-world motorsports.
-This focus has changed in recent times as Gran Turismo 5 has featured NASCAR and the World Rally Championship.
+This focus has changed in recent times as Gran Turismo 5 has featured NASCAR and the World Rally Championship.* Formula GT.

 WHAT THEY WANTED: Formula 1 Racing